 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1990 (see Appendix C, amendment 346).
+Amended effective November 1, 1990 (see Appendix C, amendment 346); November 1, 1993 (see Appendix C, amendment 492).

 §3B1.4.
 In any other case, no adjustment is made for role in the offense.

 Many offenses are committed by a single individual or by individuals of roughly equal culpability so that none of them will receive an adjustment under this Part.
 In addition, some participants in a criminal organization may receive increases under §3B1.1 (Aggravating Role) while others receive decreases under §3B1.2 (Mitigating Role) and still other participants receive no adjustment.